-He describes himself - I’m an Interior West mutt.
-I descend from a polygamist Mormon frontiersman, a 1840's Navajo slave child, a danish/english cattle ranchers and settlers, and a Ho-Chunk and french boarding school teacher.
-I grew up assimilated in the suburbs of Salt Lake City.
+He says of himself, “I’m an indigenous western mutt and a sixth generation Utahan.
+I descend from a 19th century Navajo slave child, polygamist Mormon frontiersman, Danish and English settlers, and a French/Ho-Chunk boarding school teacher.
+I grew up assimilated, sort of, in the Mormon suburbs of Salt Lake City.”

-Contact Russel for print and zine sales.
+Contact Russel for commissions.

 Russel is a member of Natives Photograph.